epics-extensions/EPNix/docs/nixos-services/user-guides/channel-finder.rst

 ---------------------

-To enable the ChannelFinder service, use :ref:`opt-services.channel-finder.enable` and related options.
+To enable the ChannelFinder service, use :nix:option:`services.channel-finder.enable` and related options.
 You will also need to enable ElasticSearch.

 For example: